fhoedemakers/PicoDebugProbeVsCodeConfig/README.md

 sudo mv 60-openocd.rules /etc/udev/rules.d/
 ```

+## Windows Subsystem for Linux (WSL)

+When using WSL (Windows Subsystem for Linux) with the probe attached to your usb device you need to do these additional steps:

-then restart wsl from a command prompt:
+Restart wsl from a command prompt for the udev settings to become in effect:

 ```cmd
 wsl --shutdown
 wsl
 ```

-## Windows Subsystem for Linux (WSL)

-When using WSL (Windows Subsystem for Linux) with the probe attached to your usb device you need to do these additional steps:

-Install usbipd:  [https://learn.microsoft.com/en-us/windows/wsl/connect-usb](https://github.com/dorssel/usbipd-win) Use an admin command prompt.
+2. Install usbipd:  [https://learn.microsoft.com/en-us/windows/wsl/connect-usb](https://github.com/dorssel/usbipd-win) Use an admin command prompt.

 ```
 winget install usbipd
 ```

-In an admin command promt:
+3. In an admin command prompt:

 ```cmd
 usbipd list